 The Distinction: GOTS Certified Organic vs. Oeko-Tex Standard 100

-GOTS (Global Organic Textile Standard) is the world’s leading certification for organic textiles.
-It covers the entire supply chain from farming to processing and final product.
+GOTS (Global Organic Textile Standard) is the world's most comprehensive certification for organic textiles.
+It does not just test the end product; it governs every stage from farm to finished fabric.

-• Production: Requires wastewater treatment, eco-friendly dyes, and environmental management plans.
+• Clean production — Mandates eco-friendly dyes, wastewater treatment at processing facilities, and documented environmental management plans.

 By choosing GOTS-certified cotton and linen products, you ensure that your textiles are safe for your family and better for the planet.

-While Oeko-Tex is a step up from conventional textiles, it lacks the full ecological and ethical oversight provided by GOTS.
+While OEKO-TEX is a meaningful step up from conventional textiles, it lacks the full ecological and ethical oversight that GOTS provides.

 Feature